Knowing how to conquer fear is crucial when you want to live switched-on.

 And then there is the fear of being unsafe, which derives from the overarching concern of death.
 Striving to conquer the fear of death is a lifelong quest, and in our final moments, the creature in us is likely to resist letting go.

 For now, however, let’s assume we stay right in the middle of modern society and life rather than becoming a recluse mystic.
-So how to starve fear and starve courage so be can develop into the best version of ourselves?
+So how to starve fear and foster courage so we can develop into the best version of ourselves?

 The cave you fear to enter holds the treasure you seek. – Joseph Campbell